-Reallocation is the process by which the CoC shifts funds, in whole or in part, from existing eligible renewal grants to create new projects for CoC Program funds.
+Reallocation is the means by which the CoC shifts funds, in whole or in part, from existing eligible renewal grants to create new projects for CoC Program funds.
 The CoC decides this by looking at projects that may be underperforming and by assessing gaps within the CoC.
-The CoC can decide to repurpose a project to address such unmet need.
+The Performance Review Committee (PRC) acting on behalf of the continuum can recommend that the CoC repurpose a project to address such unmet need.
 CoC funded agencies may voluntarily choose to reallocate CoC funds.
 These will be reviewed by the PRC team as well.
 Those agencies who choose to voluntarily reallocate will receive priority in the reallocation ranking process.